 The criticality of governance and good communication

-About a year and a half ago, Forman injected governance into UMass Memorial's cybersecurity strategy by establishing a cybersecurity advisory council, a committee unique to cybersecurity for Forman.
+About a year and a half ago, Forman injected governance into UMass 's cybersecurity strategy by establishing a cybersecurity advisory council, a committee unique to cybersecurity for Forman.
 The 20-member council is run by two co-chairs: the health system's vice president of finance and a clinician.

 Forman reports security suggestions and status updates to the council.
 The council then makes decisions based on those suggestions and updates and supports the adoption of approved security measures across the healthcare organization.

 Gathering consensus from across the healthcare organization ensures organizational decisions are not made in a vacuum, according to Forman.
 The cybersecurity advisory council is responsible for making security decisions for the entire organization, a key characteristic in ensuring the governance process is effective, he said.

 Once the governance process is established, IT leaders must prioritize their security initiatives and present the top initiatives in a way that quickly and efficiently shows why they're important changes for the healthcare organization to make, Forman said.
 And that's where communication comes in.

 Forman said it's important to communicate security initiatives in a manner that's going to draw the attention and support of the governance body.
 He said communication needs to be concise and ideally kept to a one-page report, free of confusing technical lingo.

 "If you're presenting to the board or to an executive, if you can't get your thoughts together on one page, you're not going to get any attention," he said.